-Journalism I (Newspaper, Yearbook or Devil
+Journalis Vision) sm I (Newspaper, Yearbook or Devil

-Vision)
+V 151011 )

 Course # 1006300

-Grade Level 9-12
+Grade 9-12

+Level

 Length 1 semester or year

 Prerequisite None

 Credit 1

 The purpose of this course is to provide instruction in basic aspects of journalism and workshop experiences in journalistic production.
 Emphasis is placed on identifying and describing elements of the history and traditions of journalism as well as organizing and utilizing appropriate production modes.